MASS NOTIFICATION SYSTEMS

 Emergency Voice and Live Voice Instruction

 When emergency voice communication is used on a fire alarm system, and only fire alarm related messages or instructions are used, it is an Emergency Voice Alarm Communication System (EVACS).
-If a system has non-fire emergency instructions (weather, chemical spill, medical emergency, other emergency, etc.) then it serves as a Mass Notification System (MNS).
+If a system has non-fire emergency instructions such as weather, chemical spill, or medical emergency, then it serves as a Mass Notification System (MNS).

 If a system contains both EVACS and MNS messages, it is a combination system.